-(j) Risk Management Committee
+(m) Risk Management Committee

 The Risk Management Committee is set up as a functional committee to assist both the Executive Committee and the Risk Committee in the oversight of risk management matters.
-The Risk Management Committee acts as a central forum for overseeing the Bank's overall asset quality as well as resolving all important risk related or governance issues on credit risk, operational risk, market risk, liquidity risk, interest rate risk, strategic risk and reputation risk.
-In addition, two working committees namely Special Assets Management Committee and Operational Risk Management Committee are established under the Risk Management Committee.
+The Risk Management Committee acts as a central forum for overseeing the Bank's overall asset quality as well as resolving all important risk related or governance issues on credit risk, operational risk, market risk, liquidity risk, interest rate risk, strategic risk, reputation risk and climate risk.
+Two working committees namely Special Assets Management Committee and Product Risk Committee are established under the Risk Management Committee..
 The major responsibilities of the Risk Management Committee include:

-- Ensuring a comprehensive and integrated management approach is adopted within the Bank with respect to the definition, identification and management of major risks; - Ensuring the Bank's risk profile is in line with the risk appetite and strategies set under the direction of the Executive Committee, the Risk Committee as well as China Construction Bank Corporation (the Bank's Credit Advisor); - Ensuring the risk management framework is properly implemented and maintained and is adequate for the scale and complexity of the Bank's business operation; - Approving or reviewing new or major changes in risk policies and processes to ensure they adequately accommodate the updated market conditions, economic trends and specific risk profiles/factors of the Bank, as well as due compliance of any relevant laws and regulations; - Approving or reviewing various risk limits, parameters and thresholds, as well as risk assessment tools to ensure pertinent risks are addressed/mitigated; - Approving the Terms of Reference for the working committees under the RMC, namely Special Assets Management Committee and Operational Risk Management Committee; - Acting as a central forum to review, discuss and resolve matters across different risk areas; - Approving or reviewing major risk assessment/monitoring reports from respective risk areas and committees of the Bank: - Ensuring the effectiveness and continuity of the operation of internal rating systems and effective integration of internal rating systems into the daily credit risk management processes by monitoring the performance and risk prediction of the application and reviewing the results of validation on a regular basis; - Approving credit programs with legal and compliance considerations; - Overseeing overall asset quality of the Bank through exceptional reporting and trend analysis as deemed appropriate by the Credit Committee; - Approving or reviewing stress testing related matters including stress testing policies, stress testing limits/ triggers, the results of the stress-testing programme and any necessary remedial actions as reported by stress testing function; - Approving the Annual Business Continuity Report; - Approving or reviewing operational risk issues including operational risk management tools, results of monitoring of key operational risk controls and other critical operational risk management related matters as reported by the Operational Risk Management Committee and respective operational management functions; - Reviewing the risk positions and trends of the Bank, etc.; - Reviewing material issues relating to impairment allowances as reported by the Special Asset Management Committee; and - Facilitating the regular reporting of respective risk areas to the Risk Committee and/or the Executive Committee.
+- Ensuring a comprehensive and integrated management approach is adopted within the Bank with respect to the definition, identification and management of major risks; - Ensuring the Bank's risk profile is in line with the risk appetite and strategies set under the direction of the Executive Committee, the Risk Committee as well as China Construction Bank Corporation (the Bank's Credit Advisor); - Ensuring the risk management framework is properly implemented and maintained and is adequate for the scale and complexity of the Bank's business operation; - Approving or reviewing new or major changes in risk policies and processes to ensure they adequately accommodate the updated market conditions, economic trends and specific risk profiles/factors of the Bank, as well as due compliance of any relevant laws and regulations; - Approving or reviewing various risk limits, parameters and thresholds, as well as risk assessment tools to ensure pertinent risks are addressed/mitigated; - Approving the Terms of Reference for the working committees under the RMC, namely Special Assets Management Committee and Product Risk Committee; - Acting as a central forum to review, discuss and resolve matters across different risk areas; - Approving or reviewing major risk assessment/monitoring reports from respective risk areas and committees of the Bank; - Ensuring the effectiveness and continuity of the operation of internal rating systems and effective integration of internal rating systems into the daily credit risk management processes by monitoring the performance and risk prediction of the application and reviewing the results of validation on a regular basis; - Approving credit programs with legal and compliance considerations; - Overseeing overall asset quality of the Bank through exceptional reporting and trend analysis as deemed appropriate by the Credit Committee; - Approving or reviewing stress testing related matters including stress testing policies, stress testing limits/ triggers, the results of the stress-testing programme and any necessary remedial actions as reported by stress testing function; - Reviewing and recommending the Recovery Plan Policy and Resolution Planning Core Information Collection Policy to the Executive Committee of the Board of Directors for review / approval. - Acknowledge the operational risk management (ORM) key matters including ORM tools and reports as well as the Annual Business Continuity Report; - Reviewing the risk positions and trends of the Bank, etc.; - Reviewing material issues relating to impairment allowances as reported by the Special Asset Management Committee; - Facilitating the regular reporting of respective risk areas to the Risk Committee and/or the Executive Committee. - Review and endorse the new product approval policies & procedures, and material matters on risk issue relating to new product as reported by the PRC; and - Act as a reporting line for the Bank to oversee and manage the technology risk of the Bank within the Technology Risk Management Framework.

-UNAUDITED SUPPLEMENTARY FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2022 (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+UNAUDITED SUPPLEMENTARY FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2024

+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 2 Corporate governance (continued) - (j) Risk Management Committee (continued)
+(m) Risk Management Committee (continued)